modehnal/GNOMETerminalAutomation/article/presentation_article.md

         )
     ```

-    From the example you can see that the `'gnome-terminal'` application was saved to the `'context.terminal'` variable.
-The method called was executed on `'context.sandbox'` which is `'get_application'`.
+    From the example you can see that the `gnome-terminal` application was saved to the `context.terminal` variable.
+The method called was executed on `context.sandbox` which is `get_application`.
 This is required so that `sandbox` can keep the track of all applications defined so that it can do a proper cleanup after the suite ends.

     You can also see the parameters.
 All of them have their usage to properly identify the desktop file and its presence in Atspi tree.
 There are some minor debug prints on wrong usage to help new users identify issues.
 For example when you would not define the `desktop_file_name` for `gnome-terminal` you would get following output prompting the user to specify the `.desktop` file since from the data provided we were not able to decide what the user wanted to use.